 This same low-key + authentic mindset trickled into the planning of our wedding celebration.
 We went with a conscious approach which can translate into something different to everyone, for us it was agreeing (with a huge relief on both sides) bachelorette parties, showers and gifts were off the books.
 We decided no one was taking anyone’s identity so we kept our last names.
 We also left wedding traditions behind that felt weird and unlike us (garter toss, father daughter dance, the Cupid Shuffle, etc.).
 Once of the hardest things was establishing boundaries with family, this is a constant theme with anyone getting married, but once those boundaries are established (earlier the better) they're set.
 During planning, allow you and your partner to take a break and reflect on if your wedding choices are fulfilling your happiness or others?
 If it is the latter, go deeper with the answer.
 You are an adult who’s making a pretty big decision, so allow you and your partner to be in control of the day you’re celebrating that big decision without pressure.

 This all being said, supporting local + woman-owned businesses was also at the top of our list.
 With so many amazing creatives + nontraditional options in this city, aligning with our vendors was a delight.
 Each person truly made our experience intimate + mindful.
 Thank you to all those who worked with us, we are forever grateful!

 Below I've listed everyone who we worked with, wanted to work with or friends who are doing amazing wedding-related things in Richmond.

 F O O D

 For our reception, we chose a southern fare-inspired menu (including the best sweet potato biscuits) from Mosaic Catering.
 They were wonderful to work with and the food was well received by our guests, but it was pricey.
 Richmond’s food scene keeps growing and so do catering offering from restaurants.
 Those options?
-River City Wood Fire Pizza, Soul Taco, North End Juice, Mean Bird, Alamo BBQ (communication was kind of crappy, a fair warning to all) + Lunch.Supper. who also have a venue space for rent.
+River City Wood Fire Pizza, Soul Taco, North End Juice, Mean Bird, Alamo BBQ (communication was kind of crappy, a fair warning to all) + Lunch.Supper. who also has a venue space for rent.